 Also, The city of Cambridge began offering free, daily COVID-19 testing with expanded locations at the beginning of November 2020 for residents.
 Please refer to their website for details.

 What testing schedule will be required for GSD students?

-As of September 2nd, the current testing cadences are listed below.
+For reference, Fall 2021 testing cadences are listed below.
 All updates on testing and tracing will be issued by Harvard University Health Services.

 · All Students upon arrival for the fall semester must take (3) tests initially; test on day of arrival, day 4 or 5 after arrival, and 1 week after arrival

 · After three consecutive negative tests, regular testing cadence noted in Crimson Clear will start

 For testing cadence information contact, Sean Conlon: email@example.com

 If I am in contact with someone who has tested positive, what can I do?

 Please direct any questions about exposure to a student or colleague who has tested positive for COVID-19 to the Contact Tracing Team at HUHS, by email or phone at 617-496-2288.
 When emailing, please be concise but include all relevant details, including the infected person’s identity; how, when, where, and for how long exposure occurred; and who you are, including your contact information (preferably your mobile number).
 The Contact Tracing Team monitors email and voicemail 7 days a week from 8am – 12 midnight EST, and will respond to all questions as soon as they are able.
 Please do not contact other individuals or areas of HUHS.
 Reaching out to the Contact Tracing Team is the most efficient and fastest way of getting answers to your questions and other valuable guidance.